xfbs/tmux-rs/docs/index.md

 ## Interesting Bugs

 I introduced many bugs while translating the code.
-I'd like to share the process of discovering and fixing a few.
+I'd like to share the process of discovering and fixing a couple.

 ### Bug 1